Interview Query

 A bachelor’s degree is a minimum requirement to land a BI job.
 However, most BI jobs are not entry-level and require 4 years of professional experience on average.

-With that professional experience component in mind, it is important to choose a major that provides skills that are well-aligned to BI careers and that will help you land an entry-level role like data analyst.
+With that professional experience component in mind, it is important to choose a major that provides skills well-aligned with BI careers and will help you land an entry-level role like a data analyst.
 The best subjects to study for BI careers include:

 • Statistics or applied math